opencasestudies/website-ocs-source/content/authors/hzhang/_index.md

 # Organizations/Affiliations
 #    Separate multiple entries with a comma, using the form: [ {name="Org1", url=""}, {name="Org2", url=""} ].
-organizations = [ { name = "NYU School of Medicine", url = "https://med.nyu.edu" } ]
+organizations = [ { name = "NYU Grossman School of Medicine", url = "https://med.nyu.edu" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Graduate Student at NYU School of Medicine"
+bio = "Graduate Student at NYU Grossman School of Medicine"

 # Enter email to display Gravatar (if Gravatar enabled in Config)